 How do custom hooks work in the Labs interface?

 One of the most powerful new features of Uniswap v4 are hooks, pieces of code that allow developers to add custom functionality to the Uniswap Protocol.
-The Uniswap Labs products will seek to leverage as much new functionality as possible while ensuring user safety.
-At launch, hook functions will be supported when providing liquidity and swapping.
+The Uniswap Labs products seek to leverage as much new functionality as possible while ensuring user safety.
+Hook functions are currently supported when providing liquidity and swapping.

 Hooks in LP Flows